soroush-04/Algorithms-Data-Structures/README.md

 - A[-K:]: This slice retrieves the last K elements from the list, starting from the K-th element from the end.
 - A[:-K]: This slice retrieves all elements from the beginning of the list up to (but not including) the last K elements.
   - Sample problem: cyclic rotation

+### Set()
+- Whenever we only care about uniqueness and a single occurence, consider using sets.